 Food Business Review

+Pasta firm Barilla may reportedly buy UK cereal giant Weetabix for £1.5bn By

+Italian pasta maker Barilla is reportedly the frontrunner to acquire UK based cereal company Weetabix for £1.5bn.

-Processed Foods > Bakery & Cereals > News World Finer Foods launches new GoCo Crunchy Coconut Bites World Finer Foods, through its Liberty Richter division, has introduced new GoCo Crunchy Coconut Bites.
+Processed Foods > Bakery & Cereals > News Daisy Brand to expand production capability in Ohio By

-Processed Foods > Savory Snacks > News Zapp’s introduces new Orleans Kettle Style Potato Chips Zapp’s has introduced new Orleans Kettle Style Potato Chips, which is infused with authentic flavors, style and spirit of Mardi Gras.

-Processed Foods > Savory Snacks > News
+Sour cream and cottage cheese maker Daisy Brand is set to launch a multi-million dollar expansion project in the City of Wooster in Ohio, US.

+Agri & Animal Products > Dairy & Soy Products > News Arla launches new initiative to define guidelines on sustainable diets Arla is teaming up with a number of partners to launch the ‘Food Reform for Sustainability and Health’ (FReSH) programme.

+Italian pasta maker Barilla is reportedly the frontrunner to acquire UK based cereal company Weetabix for £1.5bn.

-Processed Foods > Bakery & Cereals > News World Finer Foods launches new GoCo Crunchy Coconut Bites World Finer Foods, through its Liberty Richter division, has introduced new GoCo Crunchy Coconut Bites.
+Processed Foods > Bakery & Cereals > News Daisy Brand to expand production capability in Ohio By

-Processed Foods > Savory Snacks > News Zapp’s introduces new Orleans Kettle Style Potato Chips Zapp’s has introduced new Orleans Kettle Style Potato Chips, which is infused with authentic flavors, style and spirit of Mardi Gras.

-Processed Foods > Savory Snacks > News
+Sour cream and cottage cheese maker Daisy Brand is set to launch a multi-million dollar expansion project in the City of Wooster in Ohio, US.

+Agri & Animal Products > Dairy & Soy Products > News Arla launches new initiative to define guidelines on sustainable diets Arla is teaming up with a number of partners to launch the ‘Food Reform for Sustainability and Health’ (FReSH) programme.

 Latest News and Insight by Sector